 NAME NAME NAME - How Artists Get Recognized

-A talented emerging artist and friend of mine recently took a suggestion to hold a studio open house.
-He said even before the event took place that he was finding it valuable because it gave him something to talk about with people around his town and they were very encouraging.
+A talented emerging artist and friend of mine recently held a studio open house.
+He said that he was finding it valuable because it gave him something to talk about with people around his town and they were very encouraging.

 It used to be that artists gained name recognition through the galleries.
 They promoted the artist, got their name out there and generally made a big deal about you.
 Now even if you get into a gallery, name recognition is a lot less of an affair.
 You do a lot of the footwork yourself unless your attached to a large gallery with a great budget for promotions.
 For most of us (if we get into a gallery) it will be a smaller affair with a limited budget often in a small to medium sized town.

 Today's art marketing is about name name name.
 You can't rely on anyone else to do it for you.
 Your gonna have to do it yourself!

 The problem is that most artists just flail around really unsure of the best way to do it.

 Lets talk about mistakes first.
 In today's online social network environment, the absolutely worst thing an artist can do make a nuisance of themselves.
 This goes for online and off.
 If you are an artist who has an app built in to continuously cycle your art on to your Twitter or Facebook accounts.
 Stop it!
 Your only doing yourself harm.
 Name recognition isn't about sticking your art in someones face constantly non-stop.
 You know, the artist who when you look at their social network feed they've managed to post a piece of their art every ten minutes for the last 40 days.
 First, its obvious that they could never be doing it themselves.
 They have to have an automated system doing it for them.
 Secondly you lose your effectiveness if all you are doing is self promoting incessantly.
 People eventually just stop bothering to look at you.